jasonbisson/terraform-google-vertex-workbench/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

 - Create a project
-- Create a service account or accounts per user Vertex Workbench instances
+- Create a service account per human user
 - Create a GCS bucket
 - Create a isolated VPC Network
 - Create multiple private DNS zones for googleapis and notebook domains